-For any medium to large scale event, you are strongly advised to notify the police, fire and ambulance services directly, in addition to returning the Event Notification contained within the leaflet below.
+For any medium to large scale event, you are strongly advised to notify the police, fire and ambulance services directly, as well as returning the Event Notification contained within the link above.

 The Emergency Services need to ensure that your event does not pose operational problems either at the scene or in the surrounding areas.